2020 BMW 8-Series Convertible spy shots and video

 Car Tech

-BMW is preparing replacements for its 6-Series coupe and convertible but will be positioning the new cars higher, into 8-Series territory.

-The automaker confirmed the move in May 2017 with the unveiling of the 8-Series concept at the Concorso d’Eleganza Villa d’Este.
-However, the car was hardly a secret as prototypes for an 8-Series coupe have been testing in public for a while now.
+BMW's new 8-Series coupe is set for a reveal in June at an event preceding the 24 Hours of Le Mans, where a dedicated racing version will compete in the prestigious race's GTE class for production-based cars.

-Our latest spy shots and video show a prototype for what’s destined to be the 8-Series Convertible.
-The original 8-Series never spawned a convertible, although BMW did get around to building a prototype.
+Shortly after the reveal of the 8-Series coupe should be the reveal of the car's convertible body style, a prototype for which has just been spotted.
+(The original 8-Series never spawned a convertible, although BMW did get around to building a prototype.)

+The latest spy shots reveal most of the details including the soft-top roof.
+The soft-top not only preserves the silhouette of the coupe better than a retractable hardtop, but it should also help keep weight down.

 2020 BMW 8-Series Convertible spy video from Motor Authority on Vimeo.

-Although this latest prototype features a soft-top roof this could be a dummy unit hiding a retractable hard-top.

-Such a roof design could end up being a key differentiator for the 8-Series Convertible against its main target, Mercedes-Benz’s S-Class Cabriolet.
+BMW first confirmed plans for a new 8-Series in May 2017 with the unveiling of the 8-Series concept at the Concorso d’Eleganza Villa d’Este.
+Since then the automaker has confirmed M8 and 8-Series Gran Coupe sedan versions.
+The cars replace the previous 6-Series models.

-Underpinning the car is most likely BMW’s carbon fiber-infused CLAR modular platform that debuted in the 2016 7-Series.
+Underpinning the cars should be BMW’s carbon fiber-infused CLAR modular platform that debuted in the 2016 7-Series.
+It should ensure a low curb weight (for a large, luxurious car) as well as compatibility with electrified powertrains.

+We can also expect the latest in infotainment technology including next-generation gesture control and digital instrument clusters.

 BMW 8-Series concept, 2017 Concorso d'Eleganza Villa d'EsteEnlarge Photo

-Powering the M8 should be the reworked 4.4-liter twin-turbocharged V-8 that debuted last year in the new M5.
-Expect the engine to be paired with an 8-speed automatic and the M division’s new M xDrive all-wheel-drive system.

-Production of the 8-Series range will take place at BMW’s main plant in Dingolfing, Germany.
-The reveal will take place sometime in 2018.
+Production of the 8-Series will take place at BMW’s main plant in Dingolfing, Germany, most likely starting in late 2018 or early next year.
+Look for both the 8-Series coupe and this convertible to reach showrooms in 2019 as 2020 models.

 Email This Page